Anzac Avenue: Route description

 The current route begins in Petrie, at a roundabout intersection with state route 58 at Gympie Road and Dayboro Road.
 It proceeds north, then north-east, through Kallangur, before crossing the Bruce Highway near North Lakes.
 After passing the Westfield North Lakes shopping centre, it proceeds north-east again through developing urban areas near Mango Hill, before crossing Hays Inlet at Saltwater Creek, and intersecting with state route 26 at Deception Bay Road.
 Signed as both routes 71 and 26, it then turns eastward and proceeds through the suburbs of Rothwell and Kippa-Ring, reverting to route 71 only at an intersection with Elizabeth Avenue, before proceeding to Redcliffe, crossing state route 27 at Oxley Avenue, and terminating at a roundabout with Redcliffe Parade on the waterfront.

 Upgrades

 Petrie intersection upgrade

 A project to upgrade the intersection with Gympie Road and Dayboro Road at Petrie, at a cost of $30 million, was completed in March 2022.

 Redcliffe safety works

 A project to provide safety works at five intersections in Redcliffe, two of which are on Anzac Avenue, were underway at March 2022.

 Major intersections

-The entire road is in the Moreton Bay Region local government area.
+The entire road is in the City of Moreton Bay local government area.